In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 Take a look at this graph – it’s a visual banquet of all those ratings rolled into one:

 Now, let’s break it down further.
-We’ve sorted the Expedition years into three categories: the stars, the mediocre, and the stinkers.
+We’ve sorted the Expedition years into three categories: the outstanding, the typical, and the stinkers.

 Generation | Best Years | Neutral Years | Worst Years |